myheritage/redux-selector-action/README.md

 ## API

-### getPlaceholder()
-This is a built-in selector, which you can use as part of your action creator's selectors.
-Once you pass it as a dependency, instead of injecting the output of this selector, we save its position in the dependency list (selectors) for an arg, which will be sent once you call the action selector.

 ### createActionSelector(...selectors | [...selectors], resultFunc)

 This function accept a list of selectors, or an array of selectors, computes their output against the store's state, and inject them as arguments to the given `resultFunc`.